NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 Where `datasets` is an array of PlotData objects, which at the minimum contain the `x` and `y` fields.

-The `yAxisTitle` is the title for the y axis, the `tickvals` and `ticktext` are the tick values and text for the x axis, the `label_text` is the text for the labels, the `title` is the title for the chart, and the `filename` is the filename to use when downloading the chart.
+The `yAxisTitle` is the title for the y-axis, the `tickvals` and `ticktext` are the tick values and text for the x-axis, the `label_text` is the text for the labels, the `title` is the title for the chart, and the `filename` is the filename to use when downloading the chart.

 Note that BarChart needs to be imported as a dynamic component: